model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

   interface is familiar to developers, but the code generation is tricky, as CBMC level quantifiers only allow certain kinds of expressions.
 This necessiates a rewrite of the `Fn` closure to a compliant expression.
-- **Side effect** freedom is currently enforced by CBMC.
-This means that the error originates there and is likely not legible.
-Intead Kani should perform a reachability analysis from the contract expressions and determine whether side effects are possible, throwing a graceful error.
 - Letting the user supply the **harnesses for checking contracts** is a source of unsoundness, if corner cases are not adequately covered.
 Ideally Kani would generate the check harness automatically, but this is difficult both because